 Dogs and cats share the same fleas, and fleas can travel from one pet to another.
 Ticks are everywhere, and the diseases they carry can pose serious risks to your pet.
-Thus, it is critical to protect all of your pets from fleas and ticks with high quality prevention products.
-Dogs should receive a yearly heartworm test that includes blood tests for tick-borne disease like Lyme Disease, Ehrlichiosis, and Anaplasmosis.
+Thus, it is critical to protect all of your pets from fleas and ticks with high-quality prevention products.
+Dogs should receive a yearly heartworm test that includes blood tests for tick-borne diseases like Lyme Disease, Ehrlichiosis, and Anaplasmosis.

 Dangers of Fleas